SagarGidwani1/RailMind/README.md

 # 🚂 RailMind — AI-Powered Indian Railways Cascade Delay Prediction & Resolution System

-RailMind is an intelligent, real-time operations dashboard designed for the Mumbai-Pune corridor.
+RailMind is an intelligent, real-time operations dashboard designed for the Railway.
 By combining **network graph analysis (NetworkX)** with **generative AI (Anthropic Claude)**, it models how delays propagate through shared tracks and platforms, translating raw delay data into human-style storytelling logs and actionable operational recommendations.

 ---